mshendrikx/karacool/README.md

 The player and splash screen is now HTML-based

 Why?
 Less pesky dependencies for one.
 Pygame was previously used to render the splash screen and VLC would pop on top of it.
 Both these packages proved to be difficult to maintain on Raspberry Pi OS versions.
 This has been replaced with a browser-based renderer which will host both the splash screen and video playback (streamed via ffmpeg) which should work much better on a wide variety of OS.
-Secondly, this means standalone server support: now you can run pikaraoke as a dedicated server process, launch the splash screen on a remote browser, and don't have to have your pi connected to the TV!
+Secondly, this means standalone server support: now you can run karacool as a dedicated server process, launch the splash screen on a remote browser, and don't have to have your pi connected to the TV!

 - Splash screen player is way more dynamic feature-rich now
 - Better python environment handling and yt-dlp install isolation